-If you've taken a chemistry class in your lifetime, you've likely heard the term "emulsion."
-Defined by Azom as “two liquids that would not normally mix” that are “typically milky in appearance,” this term is also appropriately used to describe lightweight, water-based moisturizers.
-Long-celebrated in the K-beauty world, emulsions offer the hydration that comes with a cream or serum, but without the heavy, sometimes greasy feeling that might be associated with thicker, hydrating formulas.
-This can mean big things for anyone looking to hydrate their oily or acne-prone skin, sans the feeling of overloading their complexions with products.
+If you've ever taken a chemistry class, you've likely heard the term "emulsion."
+Defined as "a mixture of two or more liquids in which one is present as droplets, of microscopic or ultramicroscopic size, distributed throughout the other," the term is also appropriately used to describe lightweight, water-based moisturizers.
+Long-celebrated in the K-beauty world, emulsions promise the hydration that comes with a cream or serum but without the heavy, sometimes greasy feeling that might be associated with thicker, hydrating formulas.
+This can mean big things for anyone looking to hydrate their oily or acne-prone skin.

 Meet the Expert

-- Dr. Morgan Rabach is a board-certified dermatologist at LM Medical in New York City.
-She is also a clinical instructor in the Dermatology department at Mount Sinai Hospital.
+- Morgan Rabach, MD, is a board-certified dermatologist at LM Medical in New York City.
+She is also a clinical instructor in the dermatology department at Mount Sinai Hospital.

-- Dr. David Bank is a board-certified dermatologist at The Center for Dermatology, Cosmetic, and Laser Surgery in Mount Kisco, New York.
-He specializes in acne and rosacea, cosmetic dermatology, and dermatologic surgery.
+- David Bank, MD, is a board-certified dermatologist at The Center for Dermatology, Cosmetic, and Laser Surgery in Mount Kisco, New York.

 Benefits of Using Emulsions

-The short answer to this question is yes, an emulsion will work to treat and hydrate your skin, whatever your skin type.
-“Any skin type can use an emulsion,” Dr. Bank assures.
-One skin type that benefits particularly well from an emulsion is acne-prone skin.
-“The fact that emulsions are lighter, water-based, and more easily absorbed make them attractive to people with oily skin as a way to get the hydration your skin needs without the weight and sheen of a cream,” Dr. Rabach adds.
-"They are especially useful for patients that are acne prone.
-Emulsions are also my moisturizer of choice when is it hot and humid."
+"The fact that emulsions are lighter, water-based, and more easily absorbed make them attractive to people with oily skin as a way to get the hydration your skin needs without the weight and sheen of a cream," Rabach adds.
+"They are especially useful for patients who are acne prone.
+Emulsions are also my moisturizer of choice when it's hot and humid."